Bloodhound Shedding

 Bloodhounds have a moderate shedding level.
 Regular grooming keeps shedding manageable and your Bloodhound's coat healthy.

-With a typical weight of 80-110 lbs and lifespan of 10-12 yrs, the Bloodhound requires thoughtful care tailored to their specific breed characteristics.
+At 80-110 lbs and 10-12 yrs of typical lifespan, the Bloodhound brings enough breed-specific nuance that informed owners consistently outperform unprepared ones.
 What sets the Bloodhound apart from other hound breeds is the specific combination of size, drive, and health profile that defines daily life with this dog.

 Seasonal Changes